GET A ROUND

 Broadcast on BBC Two at 10pm on Saturday 26th August, Get A Round was tv critics' pick in The Daily Telegraph, The Times, The Guardian, Radio Times, The i, The Sun (!), The National (Scotland), The Sunday Times and The Observer.

-We wrote and performed the show, as well as setting up as an independent production company to produce it.
+We wrote and performed the show, and set up as an independent production company to produce it.
 We assembled a female-led creative team to help us make it happen, including Director Babs Wiltshire (Frankie Boyle’s New World Order, The IT Crowd, High Spirits With Shirley Ghostman), Script Editor Caz Moran (Raised By Wolves), Producer Joanna Blake and Line Producer Sarah Lewis.

 Set in a city that’s not shy of a soap opera, we turned Manchester’s much-loved drinking establishment (and home to the Morrissey Smiths disco for 22 years), The Star and Garter into our filming location.